Special Relationship: Starmer and Biden (July 2024 – January 2025)

-Starmer and Trump (January 2025 – present)
+Starmer and Trump (January 2025 – July 2026)

 Prime Minister Keir Starmer (left) and President Donald Trump (right) in the Oval Office, February 2025.

 Following the election of Donald Trump, Starmer released a statement congratulating him, emphasising the legendary status of the special relationship and highlighting the need to work with the new administration.

 Trump and Starmer met before the former's election as president at Mar-a-Lago, where they had dinner together.

 Upon Trump's victory, he appointed businessman Warren Stephens as the nominee for Ambassador to the UK, awaiting Senate conformation.
 Starmer appointed Lord Peter Mandelson in turn as ambassador to the US, taking office shortly after Trump's inauguration.

-Trump was inaugurated on the 20 January 2025, officially becoming president, and Mandelson was appointed ambassador officially just under a month later.
+Trump was inaugurated on 20 January 2025, officially becoming president, and Mandelson was appointed ambassador officially just under a month later.

-Trump, famed for his wide promises of tariffs, seemed to avoid taxing UK goods, saying they were 'out of line', but a deal could probably be worked out between them.
+Trump, famed for his broad promises of tariffs, seemed to avoid taxing UK goods, saying they were 'out of line', but a deal could probably be worked out between them.

-Starmer visited the White House on the 27th February, and brought with him an invitation from King Charles III for a second state visit to the UK at a later date.
+Starmer visited the White House on 7 February, and brought with him an invitation from King Charles III for a second state visit to the UK at a later date.
 Both leaders discussed on the day a possibility of a trade deal between the two countries.

-During Trump's speech on his 'Liberation Day' when he imposed tariffs on numerous other countries, the USA officially placed a 10% on the UK, and a 25% tariff on all foreign vehicle imports, including from the UK.
-Starmer responded, saying the UK needed to be calm in their response, and later drew up plans for a list of 417 items that could receive reciprocal tariffs.
-However, apparently the proposition of a trade deal remains open between the two countries.
+During Trump's speech on his 'Liberation Day' when he imposed tariffs on numerous other countries, the USA officially placed a 10% tariff on the UK and a 25% tariff on all foreign vehicle imports, including from the UK.
+Starmer responded saying the UK needed to be calm in their response, and later drew up plans for a list of 417 items that could receive reciprocal tariffs.

+The state visit took place on 16–17 September.
+Trump was hosted by King Charles III, and eventually a trade deal was agreed between the two countries.

+Trump arrived in the United Kingdom on 16 September 2025, with the official state visit taking place on 17–18 September.
+He was hosted by King Charles III at Windsor Castle.
+The two countries had announced the general terms of the US–UK Economic Prosperity Deal in May 2025, several months before the visit.
+During the state visit, the two governments signed the Technology Prosperity Deal, a non-binding memorandum of understanding concerning cooperation in artificial intelligence, quantum technologies and civil nuclear energy.
+The United States suspended its implementation in December 2025 amid disagreements over wider trade issues.
+Talks reportedly resumed on a limited basis in February 2026, with an initial focus on civil nuclear cooperation.
+In July 2026, the House of Commons Business and Trade Committee described the framework as having been abandoned after three months and stated that it had been suspended before producing substantive outcomes.